ImgBotApp/InternetNL/test/sitednssec/failed/description_en.md

 Too bad!
 Your domain name is *not* digitally signed.
-Visitors for whom domain signatures are validated, are *not* protected against manipulated translation from your domain name into a rogue internet address.
+Visitors for whom domain signatures are validated, are *not* protected against manipulated translation from your domain name into rogue internet addresses.
 You should ask your registrar (often your hosting provider) to enable DNSSEC.